JaydenM-C/Personal_website/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate in linguistics at The Unversity of Queensland, Australia.
-Description of research coming.
+I specialise in computational historical linguistics.
+Research focuses include computational linguistics, quantitative methods (Bayesian statistical approaches, big data, MCMC), phonology (quantitative and computational approaches), phylogenetic methods, Australian Indigenous languages.

+My thesis (currently under examination) is titled _Phonotactics in historical linguistics: Quantitative interrogation of a novel data source_.
+I hope to have it finalised and released publicly in the first half of 2021.